NEWS AND FEATURE WRITING

 MIT School of Humanities, Arts, and Social Sciences (2008-2022)

 In 2008, when Dean Deborah Fitzgerald initiated the School’s first communications program, MIT’s humanistic fields became more visible than at any earlier time in the Institute’s history.
-Browse this page to see a handful of stories from the hundreds our team published on research, courses, people, ideas, and awards in MIT’s world-class humanistic fields.
+Over fifteen years, our team produced hundreds of news and features stories on research, courses, people, ideas, and awards in MIT’s world-class humanistic fields.
+Scroll this page to see selected stories.
+Browse more collected stories at MIT News.

 News Team: